The unemployment rate was much improved from November 2011, when 6.6 percent of the local workforce was without a job.

 Large gains continued to be reported by the leisure and hospitality industry, with a gain of 3,000 jobs statewide since this time last year.

 The professional and business services industry reported the loss of 3,900 jobs, and the information industry reported a loss of 900 jobs over the year.
-Government employment registered a net loss of 4,800 jobs since last year, with job losses reported at the state and
+Government employment registered a net loss of 4,800 jobs since last year, with job losses reported at the state and federal levels.

 State employment reported 4,300 fewer jobs than last year.
 Federal government reported that employment was down 1,200 jobs.
 Local governments had 700 more jobs than this time last year.